MKLab-ITI/JGNN/tutorials/NN.md

 ## Save and load architectures
 Saving a model needs to be done via its builder.
-Saving stores the whole parameter state in a specified Java path can be done per:
+Saving stores the whole parameter state in a specified Java path per:

 ```java
 modelBuilder.save(Paths.get("file.jgnn"));